lakmalsilva/lakmalsilva.github.io/README.md

+---
-# On a quest to identify technical debt from bug reports in the industry
+title: "On a quest to identify technical debt from bug reports in the industry"
+---

 **Lakmal Silva**